 No. OUSAP will not force anyone to contact law enforcement.
 We will provide you with information and assist you if you choose to contact the law enforcement.
 We can accompany you to meet the law enforcement if you choose to file a report.

 We encourage clients to explore the options, potential outcomes and options, time lines if applicable, safety planning.

 Do I have to go to the hospital?

-The Survivor Advocacy Program does not force clients to go to the hospital.
-OU SAP encourages clients go to the hospital after a sexual assault or any type of physical abuse.
-This is to determine there are no injuries that have gone undetected.
+OUSAP does not force clients to go to the hospital.
+OUSAP does encourage clients to go to the hospital following a sexual assault or any type of physical abuse in order to determine there are no injuries that have gone undetected.

-The Survivor Advocacy Program can drive a person to the hospital or meet the person at the hospital.
-The advocate is there to help provide information and support the client.
+OUSAP can accompany you to the hospital.
+The advocate is there to help provide you with information and support.

-If I go to the hospital will they contact my parents?
+If I go to the hospital for the collection of forensic evidence following an assault, will they contact my parents?

-The billing for a medical exam and collection of forensic evidence is paid for through the Victims of Crime compensation program.
+The billing for collection of forensic evidence is paid for through the Victims of Crime compensation program.
 You should not be billed.
 Your information should not be sent to your parents.

 All your information is confidential.
-We do not contact parents or law enforcement.
-OU SAP cannot give out your information without a signed release.
+OUSAP will not contact parents or law enforcement without your consent.
+OUSAP cannot give out your information without a signed release.
 The release contains the following:

 What is the cost of the services?
 What if I don’t have insurance?